 - paraneoplastic syndromes

-Small cell carcinoma is considered a neuroendocrine tumour of the lung.
+Small cell carcinoma is considered a neuroendocrine tumor of the lung.
 It arises from the bronchial mucosa.
 Local invasion occurs in the submucosa with subsequent invasion of peribronchial connective tissue.
 Cells are small, oval, with scant cytoplasm and a high mitotic count.

 Approximately 90-95% of SCLCs occur centrally, usually arising adjacent to a lobar or main bronchus 3.

-As previously mentioned, small-cell tumours are located centrally in the vast majority of cases.
+As previously mentioned, small-cell tumors are located centrally in the vast majority of cases.
 They arise from main-stem of lobar bronchi and thus appear as hilar or perihilar masses 2, and frequently have mediastinal lymph node involvement at the presentation.

 Appearances on chest x-rays are non-specific.
 They may be seen as a hilar/perihilar mass usually with mediastinal widening due to lymph node enlargement 2.
 In fact, the mediastinal involvement is often the most striking feature and the primary mass may be inapparent.